 Emily Jackson- President: District 4

 Mrs. Jackson is a resident of Wye Mills.
 A mother of four, her school-aged children currently attend Talbot County Public Schools.
 She is an established professional family and newborn photographer with a studio on the Eastern Shore.
 Her aspiration and enthusiasm for civic responsibility and leadership began early in her life at Northeastern University in Boston, Massachusetts.
 She has worked on Capitol Hill, for the American Public Works Association, for the University of Maryland, and a variety of grassroots philanthropic organizations in fundraising and development.

-Board Member: District 6
+Mary Wheeler- District 6

+Mrs. Wheeler, is a customer service representative with Easton Utilities Commission, and resides in Easton with her husband Wayne.
+They have three children and five grandchildren.
+Her daughter teaches 5th grade for Caroline County Public Schools and her youngest grandchild will be attending Talbot County Public Schools in St. Michaels.
 She is a dedicated public servant and has been actively involved in the local community and in several organizations.
 Mrs. Wheeler served on the Board of Directors for the Waterfowl Festival, The Talbot County Chamber of Commerce and the Talbot Family Network.
 She was also a past member of the Chesapeake Women's Network, the Rotary Club of Easton and the VFW Auxiliary.

-Board Member: District 7
+Deborah Bridges- District 7